spine-tools/Spine-Toolbox/docs/source/data_import_export.rst

 It is possible to create a new indexing set by choosing *Create new index domain* as shown in the figure above.
 *Domain name* is mandatory for the new domain.
 A *Description* can also be provided but it is optional.
-There are two option to generate the index keys: extract the time stamps or time periods from the parameter itself or generate them using a Python expression.
+There are two options to generate the index keys: extract the time stamps or time periods from the parameter itself or generate them using a Python expression.
 The *Extract index from parameter* button can be used to extract the keys from the parameter.
 The *Generator expression* field, on the other hand, is used to generate index keys for the new set.
-The exression should return Python object that is convertible to string.
+The expression should return Python object that is convertible to string.
 Below are some example expressions:

 ======================== ====================